planck-repl/planck/site/src/source-dev.md

 ## Source Dev

 <img width="100" align="right" style="margin: 0ex 1em" src="img/source-dev.jpg">
 When launching Planck, you can use the `-c` or `-​-​classpath` option, or the `PLANCK_CLASSPATH` environment variable, to specify a colon-delimited list of source directories and JARs to search in when loading code using `require` and `require-macros`.
+You can also use `-D` or `-​-​dependencies` provide a comma separated list of `SYM:VERSION`, indicating libraries to be loaded from the local Maven repository.
+(See the Dependencies section of this guide.)

 For example, you can put this code in `src/foo/core.cljs`: